Introduction

 If a person hasn’t had their waist circumference, blood sugar or pressure, or cholesterol assessed, then they are assumed to have no underlying health conditions.
 Not measuring it doesn’t mean it doesn’t exist.

-We also know from the research that if a person has a blood sugar spike >8.6 mmol/l (155 mg/dl) one-hour after a carbohydrate load that this is a better predictor of future diabetes, cardiovascular disease and death than a blood sugar reading of 7.8 mmol/l at 2 hours [3].
-The problem is, a standard Oral Glucose Tolerance Tests doesn’t measure blood glucose except at baseline (fasting) and at two hours.
-It doesn’t look at blood sugar at 30 minutes and/or 1 hour.
-If it isn’t assessed then we simply don’t know.
+Research shows that a blood sugar spike >8.6 mmol/l (155 mg/dl) one-hour after a carbohydrate load is a better predictor of future diabetes and cardiovascular death than a 2-hour reading [3].
+If it isn’t assessed, we simply don’t know.

-New NHANES data released this week indicates that more than 73% of US adults are either overweight or obese[5].
-Rates of overweight are so prevalent, that many people considered overweight ‘normal’, and only obesity and severe obesity as a problem.
-Just because something is common, does not make it normal.
+New NHANES data indicates that more than 73% of US adults are either overweight or obese [5].
+Rates of obesity are skyrocketing.

-America is a nation with underlying health conditions; only 12% of adults are metabolically healthy and only slightly more than a 1/4 have a normal body weight.
+America is a nation with underlying health conditions; only 12% of adults are metabolically healthy.
+Until we realize that we are “sick”, getting “well” is simply not possible.

 More Info?

-If you would like more information about restoring your weight and metabolic health, please send me a note using the Contact Me form on the tab above.
+If you would like more information about restoring your weight and metabolic health, please send me a note using the Contact form.

 To your good health!